TRIBAL ADVISORY DIVISION

 Cultural Awareness – 9 tribes are unique and have many similarities, but are different in many areas from spirituality, employment opportunities, size, location of services, traditions, needs, and resources.
 Six training events on cultural responsiveness have been provided to our FAST Team, in addition to 4 SVI events, 4 FAST Round Tables and an MMIP Summit, all culturally focused.

-Education – generational trauma, complex relationships with governments, jurisdiction, ACES, Advocacy, Human Trafficking, drug trends, amber alerts, emotional intelligence, SANE response, forensic exams, SART, MDT, DV and SA intersections, HT and MMIP, LBGTQ+, data collection, MAVIS, prevention, homelessness, trauma informed, victim centered, truancy, legislation, funding opportunities.
+Education – generational trauma, jurisdiction, ACES, Advocacy, Human Trafficking, drug trends, amber alerts, emotional intelligence, SANE response, forensic exams, SART, MDT, DV and SA intersections, HT and MMIP, data collection, MAVIS, prevention, homelessness, trauma informed, victim centered, truancy, legislation, funding opportunities.

 MMIR – the history of the movement, sharing of information, identification of cases, and tracking of cases.